kilpkonn/msc-thesis/main.typ

 Now autocompletion request can be sent.
 Upon receiving a request that contains the cursor location in source code `rust-analyzer` finds the corresponding syntax node.
-In case it is in function body that has not yet been lowered the lowering is done now.
+In case it is in function body that has not yet been lowered the lowering is done.
 Note that the lowering is always cached so that subsequent calls can be looked up from the table.
 With all the lowering done, `rust-analyzer` builds up context of the autocompletion.
-The context contains location in abstract syntax tree, all the items in scope, package configuration (is nightly enabled) etc.
+The context contains location in abstract syntax tree, all the items in scope, package configuration (e.g. is nightly enabled) etc.
 If expected type of the item under completion can be inferred it is also available in the context.
 From the context different completion providers (functions) suggest possible completions that are all accumulated to a list.
 To add the term search based autocompletion we introduce a new provider that takes in a context and produces a list of completion suggestions.